FlipsideCrypto/polygon-models/models/doc_descriptions/Lending/origin_from_address.md

 {% docs lending_origin_from_address %}

-[BETA TABLE] - The address of the user who initiates the transaction.
+The address of the user who initiates the transaction.

 {% enddocs %}